-Here is an example of a very clever forgery, except for some blunders that gave the game away.
+Here is an example of a clumsy forgery with obvious blunders that gave the game away.
 On this passport, all the data is convincing and even in a uniform font, but the font itself is wrong.
 By international agreement, one particular font must be used on all passports and the font used on this passport is not it.
-The serial number that is in a larger font than the other data.
+The only proper font is seen on 'GBR',as it is the only piece of data that was not forged.
+The photo has obviously been substituted.
 Another blunder is the use of a passport format that was discontinued before 25 September 2015.
 So the scammer did a very convincing job of this forgery, except for those obvious errors.

 This moron scammer was lazy and merely deleted the passport owner's real name and substituted the name David John in the appropriate spots.
 Not only that, he wrote Mr John as the surname, a real piece of idiocy.
 But the fool used a variety of fonts in a number of sizes, something that is never done on any real passport.
 The photo would be totally unacceptable on any passport these days, as such photos must be head and shoulders only.

 Here is another example of a stupid scammer who was too lazy to type in his name in a font that even closely resembled that on the original passport.
 His name Michael George is in such an obviously different font that only a blind person would fail to notice it.

 Here is a real passport that was stolen or misappropriated from somebody called Raheel, whose name appears in the Given Names section.
 The photo is probably original, but the names Zack and Abraham have been inserted in a different font that is very obvious, along with the same on the machine readable line.